AaronLaw/my-setting/Raspberry Pi setup notes.md

 For 2:

-Reduce the times of queries, or group many queries into one.
+Reduce the times of queries, or group many queries into one. ([Queries in Django is lazy] (https://docs.djangoproject.com/en/dev/topics/db/queries/#querysets-are-lazy) (from: [Database access optimization] (https://docs.djangoproject.com/en/dev/topics/db/optimization/) ) )

 Redesign the relation between models help a lot.
 But the labourhood is not worthy.

 For 3: